PraveenRusiru/Gym-Management-System/README.md

+Here’s a clean, professional, GitHub-ready README.md based exactly on what you provided (no assumptions, no lies).
+You can copy-paste this directly into your repo 👇

+⸻

 🏋️ Gym Management System

 📌 Project Description

-The Gym Management System is a desktop-based application designed to help small and single-trainer gyms efficiently manage their daily operations.
+The Gym Management System is a desktop-based application designed to help small and single-trainer gyms efficiently manage daily operations.
-It focuses on simplifying client management, workout tracking, nutrition monitoring, memberships, and payments while reducing the administrative workload on gym owners.
+It simplifies client management, workout tracking, nutrition monitoring, memberships, and payments, reducing the administrative workload on gym owners.

 The system is built using a layered architecture, ensuring clean code structure, scalability, and easy maintenance.

 ⸻

 🎯 Objectives
-	•	Digitize gym operations for small and medium gyms
+	•	Digitize gym operations for small and medium-sized gyms
 	•	Reduce manual record keeping
 	•	Help single-trainer gym owners manage clients efficiently
-	•	Track workouts, nutrition, and membership status accurately
+	•	Accurately track workouts, nutrition, and membership status

 ⸻